RicoJia/ricojia.github.io/_posts/2022/2022-04-01-deep-learning-transformer-5-transformer-hands-on.markdown

 The vanilla embedding in an one-hot vector that represents a token, then get an embedding dim.
 That could be "reused" to output logits as well.
 The biggest highlight is the reuse of the embedding layer E. The logits are simply $HE^T$ (H is `[sentence_length, embedding_dim]`, $E^T$ is `[embedding_dim, output_token_dim]`).
 Because of the token<->embedding relationship is shared, the model might be able to learn such an E that satisfy this need.

+### 2. Noam Scheduling

+Noam scheduling is to increase learning rate at the beginning, then decrease it.
+This might be a small trick to speed up the training, but probably wouldn't improve training in low-loss ranges

 ## Good Reads

 - [Weight Tying, Initialization of Transformer](https://jerryzhao.com/post/guan-yu-vanilla-transformer-de-chong-chong-xi-jie/)